cDanowski/javaPS/documentation/sequence_diagrams/workflow_wps_operations/workflow_wps_operations.markdown

 ##### Input Validation in detail

-In this section the validation of the *inputs* withinan ***ExecuteRequest*** is described as depicted in the following diagram.
+In this section the validation of the *inputs* within an ***ExecuteRequest*** is described as depicted in the following diagram.
 While the diagram repeats some general validation steps related to *inputs*, other steps are completely omitted.

 With regard to *input* validation, the ***ProcessDescription*** as well as the *inputs* (where each input is represented by a single Java component ***ProcessData***) are required.
 The *validateInputs()* method takes both as arguments and first creates a ***CompositeOwsException*** to collect possible ***InvalidParameterValueExceptions***.